 We certainly cannot begrudge anyone who has saved their hard earned money in order to visit this beautiful island a week of relaxation in the sun.
 Yet, as the curious have discovered over the years, once you leave behind the hotels and parasols, Mallorca is home to dozens of secluded coves and wild calas to rival anything found in the Caribbean or Pacific.
 If paying a visit to the island, of course we encourage you to relax and enjoy your surroundings.
 However, if the urge should take you to explore, you will be rewarded with the following hidden gems this island has to offer.

 The following beaches are not ranked in any objective or even subjective order as each one is unique and has its own individual appeal and charm.
 However, you certainly cannot claim to have discovered “Mallorca’s best beach” until you have taken a swim in each of these unmissable spots.
-Feel free to download Marlow’s Map of Mallorca to keep track of where these gems are hidden and use for your unforgettable trips around the island.
+Feel free to download Marlow’s Map of Mallorca to keep track of where these gems are hidden and use for your unforgettable trips around the island and don´t forget to have a look at our Deia Guidebook.

 Located in the South East of the island, Calo d’es Moro is home to some of the clearest blue water to be found in the world.
 Bordered on either side by steep cliffs full of greenery and caves, the combination of colours is truly stunning.
 A fifteen minute drive from Santanyi followed by a ten minute walk down to the beach, this beach is worth a daytrip in itself.
 The space to lay towels is very limited so it is recommended to get there early in the day to avoid disappointment.